tonsV2/experian-service/README.md

 Copy .env.dist to .env and fill in your credentials

 ## Development
-source .env && ./gradlew bootRun
+set -a && source .env && ./gradlew bootRun

 ## Docker
 docker-compose up